Adyen/adyen-platform-experience-web/.changeset/purple-yaks-cough.md

 '@adyen/adyen-platform-experience-web': minor
 ---

 This release introduces two new components: **CapitalOverview** and **CapitalOffer**.
-This components will enable you to integrate all the features required to offer business financing (also called a grant) in your user interface with minimal engineering effort.
+These components will enable you to integrate all the features required to offer business financing (also called a grant) in your user interface with minimal engineering effort.

 The **Capital Overview** component enables users to: